Skip to main content

 Vaccination for Prevention of Mpox

-In the United States the JYNNEOS vaccine has FDA approval for the prevention of mpox and smallpox.
-In the state of Illinois (due to shortage of supply) individuals eligibility for this vaccine are: sexually active gay, bisexual, or other same-gender-loving men, and transgender and non-binary communities.
+In the United States, the JYNNEOS vaccine has been approved by the FDA for the prevention of mpox and smallpox.
+In Illinois (due to a supply shortage), individuals eligibility for this vaccine are sexually active gay, bisexual, or other same-gender-loving men, and transgender and non-binary communities.

 JYNNEOS vaccine administration